TOM BRADY AND THE NEW ENGLAND PATRIOTS WIN THEIR FIFTH NFL CHAMPIONSHIP IN STUNNING FASHION …

 The hate was real …

-But at the moment when all seemed lost – when his legacy seem likely to take one on the chin – Brady dug deep and turned in the single greatest performance of what is now unquestionably the greatest NFL career of all-time.
+But at the moment when all seemed lost – when his legacy seemed likely to take one on the chin – Brady dug deep and turned in the single greatest performance of what is now unquestionably the greatest NFL career of all-time.

 Playing for his critically ill mother, Brady led his team to the most improbable comeback in NFL history – perhaps in the history of sports.
 It was a performance that defied reason – and defined his legacy.